-1 Tap the Menu () key on the side bar and tap Frequency.

-- 2 Input the values of Start Frequency, Stop Frequency, Center Frequency, Span Frequency using the on-screen keyboard and tap Apply. - 3 To select a band, tap the Band List then it displays a list of standard bands stored in the instrument and custom bands created in the JDViewer.
-Tap your choice from the list and tap the Apply button on the Band List box.
+- 1 Tap the Menu () key on the side bar and tap Frequency. - 2 Input the values of Start Frequency, Stop Frequency, Center Frequency, Span Frequency using the on-screen keyboard and tap Apply. - 3 To select a band: - a Tap the Band List then it displays a list of standard bands stored in the instrument and custom bands created in the JDViewer. - b Tap your choice from the list. - c Tap the Apply button on the Band List box.
 The instrument automatically updates the values of the Start Frequency and Stop Frequency according to the selected band.